 The Annual Parish Meeting (APM) is an ‘assembly fo the Parish’ and also an annual meeting which can be held on any day from 1st March to 1st June inclusive with 7 days public notice.
 This is not a meeting of the Parish Council but of the electorate and there is no prescribed format.
 Electors can contribute to the agenda and these meetings are often used to celebrate local activities and debate current issues in the community.

 The chairman of the council, any two councillors or any six electors can call the Annual Parish Meeting.
 Councillors do not have to attend but it is good practice to do so along with the Chairman who will preside if present and will usually present an annual report on the work of the Parish Council.

 The format of this meeting is changing to encourage more attendance.
-As well as a brief annual report from the Chair on the work of the Parish Council, village organisations will be invited to take ‘stalls’ to promote themselves and their work in the village.
-They will no doubt be touting for new members as well.
+As well as a brief annual report from the Chair on the work of the Parish Council, village organisations will be invited to take tables to promote themselves and their work in the village and to solicit for new members to support their work.
 The Parish Council wants to use this also as an opportunity for feedback on Parish Council activities and upcoming developments like the Play & Recreation Area and anything else of concern.
-The Clerk is hoping also to prvide a better range of refreshments than has been the case in the recent past.
+The Parish Council provides refreshments for the event (tea and cake).